ryanboarman/ororatech-fuelmap-integration/README.md

 See [LICENSE.md](./LICENSE.md) for details.

 ## Use of GenAI
 Parts of this repository (e.g., README structure, LICENSE wording, and explanatory summaries) were drafted with the assistance of generative AI tools.
-GenAI was used to create UI mock up drop-down table in slide 10 of presentation.
+GenAI was used to create UI mockup drop-down table in slide 10 of presentation.